 Jeff Cosens, Director Environmental Services

-2% liquid strychnine concentrate is now available for purchase for the 2019 season through the ASB.
+The County has ordered more Strychnine.
+ASB will continue to sell strychnine on Tuesday’s and Thursday’s.
 Product will be sold in 250mL bottles of concentrate at a cost of $10.50 each.
 One bottle will treat 1kg of grain (e.g. a 5 gallon or 12kg pail would require 12 bottles).
-A minimum order of 6, 250mL bottles is required to a maximum of 72 (there are 24 bottles/case).
+A minimum order of six (6) 250mL bottles is required to a maximum of 96 (there are 24 bottles/case).

-If you are picking up product for more than one landowner, please bring the above mentioned information for all landowners.
-For more information or availability, please contact Trevor Kerr, Assistant Agricultural Fieldman at 403.740.9182.
+If you are picking up product for more than one landowner, please bring the above-mentioned information for all landowners.

 The roadside mowing has been going strong and ASB staff have completed Division 1, 2, and 3.
 The program will continue in Division 4, 5, 6, and 7.
 Depending on weather conditions staff will then mow in Division 1 again and continue with a two-pass mow on the major arterial roads.
 Please contact the Director of Environmental Services, Jeff Cosens at 403-882-3211, if you do not want your roadside mowed.

 ASB staff have completed the roadside spraying in Division 7, 1 and part of 6.
 Staff will continue to spray for brush and for some of the major noxious weeds or any other prohibited noxious weeds.

 Please make sure when recycling that all containers have been rinsed properly and there is no product left in the containers.
 Containers which have product left in them are not used for recycling and end up in a landfill.
 Also, make sure that anything placed in the recycling bins is recyclable.
 If you are unsure check the County of Paintearth No. 18 website under waste as there is a list of products which are acceptable or ask the Attendant on site.